Sugar is a Toxin, say Three Celebrity Doctors. Watch the Interviews.

 - According to reports , the average American consumes over 130 pounds of sugar annually.
 This leads to increased diabetes and obesity, especially in children.

 - The National Institute of Health states that diabetes affects 25.8 million Americans of all ages, and 215,000 people younger than 20 had diabetes in 2010.

-Dr. Lustig is the principal expert interviewed by Dr. Gupta here (not commercial free):
+Dr. Lustig is the sugar expert interviewed by Dr. Gupta here:

 Do You Have A Sugar Problem?